The G-invariant graph Laplacian: Preliminaries

+\end{definition} By Haar's theorem (see .e.g~\cite{harmAnalysisFolland}), for every compact matrix Lie group there exists a Haar measure which is unique up to a multiplicative constant.
+In this work, we choose (without loss of generality) the unique measure~$\eta$ such that

-\end{definition} Essentially, the function $\eta(\cdot)$ measures the volume of subsets of the manifold $G$.
-Property \eqref{secLieGroupAction:probMeasure} makes $\eta(\cdot)$ a probability measure over $G$, while property~\eqref{secLieGroupAction:leftInvar}, known as 'left invariance', means that multiplication by a matrix $A$ from the left maps the set $S\subseteq G$ to another subset of $G$ of the same volume, implying that in a sense~$\eta(\cdot)$ is uniform over $G$.
+and henceforth refer to this~$\eta$ as ``the Haar measure over~$G$''.
+Essentially, the function $\eta(\cdot)$ measures the volume of subsets of the manifold $G$.
+Specifically, property~\eqref{secLieGroupAction:probMeasure} makes $\eta(\cdot)$ a probability measure over $G$.
+Furthermore, property~\eqref{secLieGroupAction:leftInvar}, known as 'left invariance', means that multiplication by a matrix $A$ from the left maps the set $S\subseteq G$ to another subset of $G$ of the same measure, implying that~$\eta(\cdot)$ is uniform over $G$.
+In the context of integration, property~\eqref{secLieGroupAction:leftInvar} implies that the Haar integral is left-invariant, namely, for any $B\in G$ we have that